fernandozuher/naoqi_webots/README.md

 --------------
 ***Old naoqi-sdk***

 I removed "boost" folder from "naoqisim-master/aldebaran/simulator-sdk/include" because it is outdated and in conflict with "boost C++ library" from my compiler (GNU Compiler Collection).
-It was causing warnings during "make".
+It was causing warnings during compilation (make).

 --------------
 ***Compilation***